GeoscienceAustralia/GeodePy/docs/tutorials/vincentytut.rst

     >>The connection is: 886.2834 @ 125 57 11.37834570

-Here the first number is the distance while the second is the bearing.
-It might look clearer when converting the bearng to DMS
+Here the first number is the horizontal distance while the second is the bearing, here converted to DMS.

-You can also determine the coordinate of a second point given first coordinate and a bearing and distance.
+You can also determine the coordinate of a second point given the first coordinate and a bearing and distance.

 .. code:: python

-    coord = geodepy.survey.radiations(696053.337, 6086610.13, bearing.dec(), 886.2834)
+    coord = geodepy.survey.radiations(
+        696053.337, #easting of A
+        6086610.13, #northing of A
+        bearing.dec(), #bearing A to B
+        886.2834 #distance A to B
+    )
     print(f"The point 2 coord is: {coord[0]:.3f} {coord[1]:.3f}")

     >>The point 2 coord is: 696770.781 6086089.772